 The Charitable Travel Fund supported the United Purpose AFFA Women and Girls For the Future group and twenty-two other women’s groups of market gardeners in Guinea, West Africa, to protect and rebuild their livelihoods following Covid-19 and diversify their customer base, which includes tourism hotels and restaurants currently heavily impacted by the pandemic.
 The hotels and restaurants are in Conakry and Coyah (close to Conakry), including in the tourist destinations of Soumba Waterfalls, Koba Lake and Kakoulima Hills which have waterfalls and are popular for hiking.

-Money raised, as part of The Charitable Travel Fund, will help this community,
+Money raised, as part of The Charitable Travel Fund, helped this community to;

-The whole project requires £25,000 in funding in three phases which run in sequence, so we can start helping soon when our supporters pledge donations.
+The whole project required £25,000 in funding in three phases which ran in sequence, so we could start helping as soon as our supporters pledged donations.

 Can you describe yourself?

 I am Christine Coma, the President of AFFA [women’s group].
 I have a Master’s degree in Business Administration.
 Right now, next to my gardening activities, I’m producing cakes that I sell.

 How has Covid-19 affected your business and family?